Russian occupation of Gotland: History

 The two Swedish ships of the line Tapperheten and Manligheten were sent from Karlskrona and blockaded the harbor of Slite beginning 12 May, hampering the possibility of Russian reinforcements.
 A Swedish relief expedition under the command of Admiral Rudolf Cederström was dispatched from Karlskrona on 11 May with the ships of the line Konung Gustav IV Adolph, Vladislaff, Prins Fredrik Adolph and Äran, the frigate Bellona 5, the brigantines Svala and Disa and the yacht Fortuna.
 On board were soldiers from Småland commanded by the lieutenant-colonel of the Jönköping Regiment, Carl Johan Fleetwood (1757–1834).

 When news reached Visby that Swedish forces were on Gotland, the Russians capitulated.
 The Swedish force of over two thousand had by this time marched to Tule in Ganthem from Sandviken in Gammelgarn, where the Swedish fleet squadrons had arrived on 14 May.
 The Russians evacuated Visby on 17 May and left Gotland via Slite the next day.

 Losses

 The only loss associated with the Russian occupation was boatsman Carl Fredrik Lindgren (1777–1808), who fell to his death from the rigging of the flagship, Konung Gustav IV Adolph, at Sandviken.
 He was buried at Syssne udd.

 Aftermath

 Nikolai Bodisko was court-martialed and lost his commission (which he later regained).

-In Sweden, the occupation led to the organization of national conscription, and Gotland National Conscription was the first unit 1811.
+In Sweden, the occupation led to the organization of national conscription, and Gotland National Conscription was the first unit raised in 1811.